Glossary

 Shade – With a pencil to add graphite to create an illusion of depth and dimension, add emphasis or interpretation, by change in contrast, gradation or value.

-Sparkle – Interrupted lines when drawing the tangle which create a shiny reflective area to a tangle’s elements.
+Sparkle – Interrupted pen lines when drawing a tangle which create the look of a shiny reflective area to a tangle’s elements, if done in an area of drama, don’t fill the whole of the area black.

 Spill out – Technique of drawing a small area of a tangle sometimes drawn early on the tile away from a bigger section of the same tangle, so it looks like they ‘spilled out’ over another tangle away from the section with the tangle in it.
 There are lots of different ways to add this to a tile.